just-buildsystem/justbuild/doc/concepts/profiling.md

 ### Build-invocation sharing

-A different use case is to share a particular intersting build invocation with a different developer working on the same project.
+A different use case is to share a particular interesting build invocation with a different developer working on the same project.
 This can be a particularly interesting failure of a test (e.g., one that is flaky with extremely low error probability) or a